Invasive Species

 Why managing invasive species is important

-Invasive species are aggressive, introduced plants, insects or animals that can become established in a new location without natural predators or climate factors to keep them under control.
+Invasive species are introduced plants, insects or animals that have become established in a new location without natural predators or climate factors to keep them under control.
 When left to grow freely, they threaten ecosystem health by pushing out native species and the beneficial insects or wildlife that depend on them.
 While many introduced species pose no threat, invasive species can significantly harm ecosystems.

 How did they get here?